Infineon/mtb-example-psoc6-crypto-sha/README.md

       ```
    </details>

 4. Press the reset button on the kit and enter the message for which the hash value or message digest should be generated.
-The generated hash value is printed on the UART terminal.
-Note that for every input message, the SHA operation generates a unique hash value.
+The generated hash value is printed on the UART terminal.<br>
+**Note:** For every input message, the SHA operation generates a unique hash value.

-For example, the message “The quick brown fox jumps over the lazy dog”, which uses every letter in the English alphabets, has a message digest value completely different from the message digest value for the message “The quick brown fox jumps over the lazy Dog” even though the variation is minor (‘D’ instead of ‘d’).
+For example, the message “The quick brown fox jumps over the lazy dog”, which uses all the letters of English alphabet, has a message digest value completely different for the message “The quick brown fox jumps over the lazy Dog” even though the variation is minor (‘D’ instead of ‘d’).

-5. Observe the results in the terminal window (see **Figure 1**).
+5. Verify the results in the UART terminal (see **Figure 1**).

 **Figure 1.
 Sample output as displayed on Tera Term**